pjwerneck/fastfpe/README.md

 ## Features

-- FF3-1 Format Preserving Encryption algorithm
+- FF1 and FF3-1 Format Preserving Encryption algorithms
 - Fast Rust implementation with Python bindings
 - Support for custom alphabets
 - Thread-safe

+> [!Note]: As of late 2025, FF3/FF3-1 are no longer recommended in some security guidance due to design concerns.
+FF1 is fully supported here and recommended for new deployments.
+FF3-1 remains available for compatibility and migration.

 ## Installation